 QM’s extensive programme of trips and expeditions opens up opportunities for girls to learn new skills, experience different cultures, enhance their learning and cement lifelong friendships.
 Our QM School Trips Coordinator gathers suggestions from the QM Family before planning a schedule each year.
 Trips from study tours to Skiing, walking challenges to competition finals take place throughout the School year including some School holidays.

 Exchanges and Cultural Programmes

-Whether you are already a green-fingered goddess or just curious about growing your own plants, get involved with Gardening Club and have a chance to sow, tend and harvest your very own fruit and vegetables!
+Whether you are already a green-fingered goddess or just curious about growing your own plants, get involved with Gardening Club for the chance to sow, tend and harvest your very own fruit and vegetables!

-LVI students studying A Level Art can take part in Life Drawing.
-Providing the opportunity to observe the human body in a three-dimensional form, life drawing helps students to understand the human body and observe the body’s movements.
+LVI students studying A Level Art subjects are encouraged to take part in Life Drawing, providing them with the skill to observe and record the human body as a three-dimensional form.

 Spiritual, Moral and Cultural Activities

 An advocacy club for students and staff, where we promote inclusion and diversity.

 We follow a two-week rotation: on Week Q we have a formal discussion topic and discuss its relevance to us within QM and the wider community.
 On week M we offer an informal meeting, a safe space for students to come and talk and share experiences and thought processes.

 The overall aim of the club is to promote a more inclusive community at Queen Margarets.